top of page

 The adjective 'infantile' has its origins in Latin, specifically from the word 'infantilis.'
 This Latin term is derived from 'infans,' meaning 'infant' or 'child,' which itself comes from 'in,' meaning 'not,' and 'fans,' meaning 'speaking' or 'able to speak.'
 'Infantile' describes something that is childish, immature, or characteristic of an infant or a very young child.
 The term's etymology aptly reflects its meaning, emphasizing traits or behaviors associated with early childhood when communication skills and maturity are limited.
 'Infantile' is often used to describe behaviors or attitudes that are age-inappropriate, underscoring a lack of maturity or sophistication.

-Quiz: Find the meaning of infantile
+Find the correct meaning of the adjective infantile:

 Try Again!